Choosing the EDI VAN Pricing Model That Minimizes Your Total Cost

 Practical Examples

 Imagine a mid-sized enterprise sending 50,000 EDI documents each month.
-If the legacy VAN provider charges $0.50 per document, plus $100 per mailbox for 10 mailboxes, the result is $25,000 monthly in usage plus $1,000 in mailbox fees—a $26,000 expense before factoring in any partner or transaction overages.
+If the legacy VAN provider charges $0.50 per document, plus $100 per mailbox for 10 mailboxes, the result is $25,000 monthly in usage plus $1,000 in mailbox fees — a $26,000 expense before factoring in any partner or transaction overages.
 In this traditional model, if some documents are shorter (say, just a few hundred characters), you are still locked into the same per-item fee structure.

 The experience of Spanx shows the impact: switching to a transparent KC billing provider made it possible to take full control of EDI operations, eliminate hidden per-document add-ons, and avoid recurring charges tied to mailbox or partner changes.
 TIGI, with a complex retail chain, was able to onboard and scale new locations at no penalty, proving the model's value for both cost savings and operational simplicity.
 Detailed cost analysis for these scenarios can be reviewed in this cost comparison article.

-KC Pricing: Frequently Asked Questions
+Frequently Asked Questions

 How does KC pricing work compared to per-message or per-document pricing?

 You are charged only for the number of characters transmitted, not for each transaction or mailbox.
-If you send a short acknowledgement, you pay only for its kilobyte size—not as a full document fee.
+If you send a short acknowledgement, you pay only for its kilobyte size — not as a full document fee.
 This means your cost scales in a transparent, proportional way to actual EDI usage.

 Yes.
 Download your monthly log showing number of documents, average size, and number of mailboxes.
 Convert document size into total KC (total characters divided by 1,000), then compare that to the KC rate for your predicted usage.
 Nexus VAN's pricing page provides clear brackets for modeling: nexusvan.com/pricing.